 Wait…there’s a white BBQ sauce?!

 Although it’s not nearly as good as my classic BBQ sauce, this Alabama White BBQ sauce is definitely worth trying.
-It’s tangy, creamy with a little bit of kick from the fresh horseradish and hot mustard.
+It’s tangy, and creamy with a little bit of kick from the fresh horseradish and hot mustard.

 Did you forget to make the sauce?
 No worries!
 You can whip this sauce up in less than 5 minutes.